Bruceleeto/dca3-game/README.md

 - Open dreamsdk shell
 - type `mkdir miami` (and press enter)
 - type `explorer .` (and press enter)
-- This will open a folder named liberty.
+- This will open a folder named miami.
 Copy your gtavc files in there.
 - close the folder and the dreamsdk shell and proceed to the next step.

 #### Downloading and extracting the prebuilt elf